Jeff Bearden

-Wrestling career
+Professional Wrestling Career

+Early Career (1987–1988)

-Born in Waco, Texas and raised in Amarillo, Texas, Bearden played professional basketball in Leuven, Belgium before going into wrestling.
+Bearden was born in Waco, Texas and raised in Amarillo, Texas.
+He played basketball at McMurray University and earned All-Conference honors.
+Bearden played professional basketball in Leuven, Belgium before going into wrestling.
 He was trained by Texan wrestlers Dory Funk, Jr. and Dick Murdoch.
 He made his wrestling debut on April 4, 1987 for Jim Crockett`s Mid-Atlantic Championship Wrestling in Macon, Georgia, where he defeated Ricky Lee Jones.

-Mexico, Japan, Puerto Rico and India (1988-1993)
+International promotions (1988–1993)

 In 1988, Bearden wrestled for Consejo Mundial de Lucha Libre as Butch Masters until he was injured that December with a compound fracture of his left forearm.
 He did not wrestle for months.

-Bearden went to Puerto Rico for Carlos Colon`s World Wrestling Council in 1990.
+Bearden went to Puerto Rico for Carlos Colon's World Wrestling Council in 1990.
 It was there that the Giant Warrior gimmick was born.

 Also in 1990, he went to Japan as Butch Masters, teaming up with Tyler Mane as The Land of Giants for All Japan Pro Wrestling.
 They feuded with Steve Williams, Terry Gordy, Abdullah the Butcher, and André the Giant.
 They left AJPW in 1991.

 In April 1991, he went to Mexico to wrestle for Universal Wrestling Association as Gigante Warrior.
 He teamed up with Brazo de Plata, Miguel Pérez Jr., Bad News Brown, and Kokina Maximus (later known as Yokozuna).
 Then, he feuded with Canek and Dos Caras.

 In 1993, he returned to All Japan Pro Wrestling as a solo wrestler.

 In 1993, he feuded with the Barbarian in India for Indo-Asian Wrestling.
 He defeated Barbarian for the IWA Heavyweight title on December 12 in Bombay in front of a crowd of 75,000 people, the biggest in Indian wrestling history.

-South Africa, and various promotions (1994-1998)
+South Africa, and various promotions (1994–1998)

 In 1994, Bearden made his debut in South Africa for All-Star Wrestling.
 He feuded with Lance Von Erich, Gama Singh, Danie Voges, and Danie Brits.
 He held the CWA world heavyweight title in South Africa, the first time for two years, and the second time for one year.